PizzaPichael/computergrafik_kuer/README.txt

+##Disclaimer1:
+I couldn't upload the textures and objects, as they were increasing the size of the project so much, that it went above the 100MB maximum.
+I only noticed this at the end, so I decided to remove them from the moodle upload.

+If the missing files are needed, please refer to the following github repo: https://github.com/PizzaPichael/computergrafik_kuer.git
+In the main branch, download the "textures" and "objects" folders and copy them into the ch5_ex4 folder.

+The important files for the project are inside the ch5_ex4 folder.
+All the JavaScript files are inside the "js" folder.
+Other folder and files are:
+- CopilotScreenshots
+- modules, threejs modules folder
+- music, hold the music stems for the instruments
+- objects, holds all the needed objects
+- textures, holds all the textures for the objects
+- index, starts the project when opened with LiveServer

+I only tried to rename the ch5_ex4 folder at the end of the project and got an error that I was to afraid to fix, as I didn't want it to cause more problems and make the projectnot work anymore.
+The FromThreeBook folder and files are the ones used in the last exercise.

 ##Scene description:
 The scene represents a theaterroom in which the spectator sits, looking at closed theatre curtains.
 Inside the room, a curtain rope hangs from the ceiling with which the spectator can interact by pulling it down.